 You will need to bring a DSLR/mirrorless camera, a wide and fast lens, and a tripod.
 A full list of recommended gear will be provided once you sign up!

-Borrego Springs in May is toasty during the day, with a high of 90 degrees Fahrenheit, so daytime hours will be spent largely in class, editing, resting, and swimming.
-At night, the temperature drops to 60 degrees, perfect for our desert outings.
+Borrego Springs is toasty during the day, with a high of 80 degrees Fahrenheit, so daytime hours will be spent largely in class, editing, resting, and swimming.
+At night, the temperature drops to 50 degrees, so be sure to bring a jacket and hat for our desert outings.